Lapricode/robotic_manipulators_playground/README.md

 ![image](https://github.com/user-attachments/assets/f9536b42-0e1a-4463-8bb5-6335701df5cf)

-The program uses the classic Denavit - Hartenberg parameterization for the robots kinematics.
-The modified Denavit - Hartenberg parameterization and the (more modern) Product of Exponentials (POE) method are not addressed here.

 ## Running instructions

 To launch the program, run the Python script "robotic_manipulators_playground.py."
 The graphical user interface (GUI) is compatible with both Windows and Linux systems.
 Below is a list of the required Python libraries, along with the versions that have been tested and confirmed to work on my setup (although other newer versions may also be fine):